 If you would like to learn more about becoming an LMFT, read our LMFT career guide.

-If you are interested in becoming a school counselor in Kansas, you will need to be endorsed as such by the Kansas State Department of Education.
+If you are interested in becoming a school counselor in Kansas, you will need to apply for an Initial School Specialist License as a school counselor with the Kansas State Department of Education (KSDE).
 School counselors in Kansas support and enhance student learning and achievement and collaborate with parents and other educators to ensure students’ preparedness for the future.
-Both licensed educators and those with no teaching background can become licensed as a school counselor with the completion of an approved school counseling preparation program and graduate degree.
-Those seeking a new license (without a teaching background) will need to have additional field experiences during the program.
+Both licensed educators and those with no teaching background can become licensed as school counselors with the completion of an approved school counseling preparation program and graduate degree.
+While you are enrolled in your program, you can work under a provisional license (under the supervision of a professional school counselor) once you have completed 50% of the program.
 Beyond the educational requirements, the basic steps for becoming a school counselor in Kansas are:

 - Take the Praxis school counseling exam.

-- Request an initial license and seek employment.
+- Request an Initial School Specialist License online and seek employment.

-- Gain one year of supervised experience (non-teachers only).
+- Gain one year of supervised experience (internship or mentoring program).